segunak/SegunAkinyemi.com/docs/_posts/2025-08-04-seo-techdevcon-2025.md

 ---
-title: "We're Not Cooked: Your Tech Career Survival Guide in the Age of AI"
+title: "We're Not Cooked: Your Tech Career Survival Guide in the Age of AI Engineering"
-excerpt: "From SEO TechDevCon 2025 attendees to anyone curious about tech careers, AI Engineering is why we still need technical people.
+excerpt: "From SEO TechDevCon 2025 attendees to anyone curious, AI Engineering is why we still need technical people.
 Here's your guide to what it is, where to learn, who to follow, and how to thrive."
 last_modified_at:
 toc: true
 toc_sticky: true